 Possession of cannabis is illegal, while the consumption itself is legal on the basis of it being considered a self-harm drug (much like alcohol), which is not considered a crime.
 The possession of small amounts is prosecuted, but charges are virtually always dropped.
-The definition of this "small amount" varies depending on the federal state, the state of Berlin being the most liberal, allowing 15 grams for personal use in most cases, while most states do not prosecute up to 6 grams. [weed.wiki]Padėti tai išversti
+The definition of this "small amount" varies depending on the federal state.
+Berlin is extremely tolerant with 15gr of Eigenbedarf (which means they will take it from you or you will be charged, but a charge will be dropped if amount <15gr), Bavaria being very strict with 6gr of Eigenbedarf.Padėti tai išversti

 Germany allows seriously ill patients to grow their own cannabis